Ingredients

 - When you’re ready, preheat your smoker to 250°F.

-- Place the beef on the grates and cook for about 3 hours, spraying with beef broth at least once an hour.
+- Smoke low & slow.
+Place the beef on the grates and cook for about 3 hours, spraying with beef broth at least once an hour.
 This will help build flavor and keep the edges from drying out.

-- The internal temperature will stall around 165°F, around the 3-hour mark.
+- Wrap the beef.
+The internal temperature will stall around 165°F, around the 3-4 hour mark.
 This is completely normal, meaning that the temperature will seem like it’s not going up anymore.
 Increase the smoker temperature to 265-280°F. Place the chuck roast into a skillet or foil pan, adding in the beef broth and onions.
 Cover the skillet or pan with foil and continue to cook.

-- You will be cooking until your thermometer or probe has little to no resistance when checking the temperature, between 200-205°F. Each piece of beef will be slightly different.
+- Rest & shred.
+You will be cooking until your thermometer or probe has little to no resistance when checking the temperature, around-205°F. Each piece of beef will be slightly different.
+Rest the beef for about 45 minutes in the juices, until it’s around 145°F before you shred.

 Notes